-Otherwise there are cyber cafes in Nakuru town that is VERY cheap.
+There are also cyber cafes in Nakuru town that are VERY cheap.

-If you have a tri band phone that will work in Europe/UK then it will work here in Kenya (as long as it is not locked to a provider) you can bring your phone and but an African sim card once here.
+If you have a tri band phone that will work in Europe/UK then it will work here in Kenya (as long as it is not locked to a provider) you can bring your phone and buy a Kenyan sim card.
 These are approx $2 to purchase.
-You can text and receive texts very cheaply and i find this is a great way to stay in touch with friends and family.
-They can call you and you can call them but this is usually very expensive.
+You can text and receive texts very cheaply which is a great way to stay in touch with friends and family.

 Perhaps you would like to come for a day visit?